Bastion-space/site/README.md

 # Bastion

-Official website of the Bastion project.
+Official website of the Bastion Space project.

 ## About

-Bastion is a university project focused on the development of an anti-jamming / jamming satellite module with dual-use capabilities.
+Bastion Space is a project focused on the development of an anti-jamming / anti-spoofing satellite module with dual-use capabilities.

 ## Website